handledexception/vscode-msvc-config/README.md

 Example setup for building a C/C++ program in VSCode using the MSVC build tools or GN/Ninja.
 I've provided a basic tasks.json and launch.json to build a single source file program.

+This project is also my playground for learning Win32 GUI programming.

 VSCode setup was taken from a VSCode Github issues thread: https://github.com/Microsoft/vscode-cpptools/issues/1839

 1. Make sure you have Microsoft Visual Studio or the MS Build tools installed